 Did you know you don’t have to go all the way to Naples to savor authentic Naples-style Pizza?

-On our Tours from Rome to Sorrento and Amalfi Coast, our guests can lunch on traditional Naples-style pizza right in Sorrento at local restaurants such as Pizzeria Aurora located right in Piazza Tasso where you can enjoy your pizza and the lively Sorrentine atmosphere.
+On our day trips from Rome to Sorrento and Amalfi Coast, our guests can lunch on traditional Naples-style pizza right in Sorrento at local restaurants such as Pizzeria Aurora located right in Piazza Tasso where you can enjoy your pizza and the lively Sorrentine atmosphere.

 Learn more about Naples Pizza on our foodie blog: THE HISTORY OF NAPLES PIZZA